An image of an arrow icon

 You Might Have a Food Allergy

-An RD can help you get to the bottom of what's causing your symptoms and get an official diagnosis.
+An RD can help you get to the bottom of what's causing your symptoms and get an official diagnosis, whether that is for celiac disease or diabetes.
 Your nutritionist can guide you to the right nutrition plan and help you decide if you should incorporate other foods into your diet to make up for nutrient deficiencies.